Carmel Valley, California: History

 The Holman Ranch, originally part of the Rancho Los Laureles, passed through many hands until 1928, when San Francisco businessman, Gordon Armsby, purchased 400 acre in Carmel Valley.
 He built a Spanish-style hacienda out of Carmel stone with terracotta roofing, and oak-beamed ceilings.
 It became a Hollywood retreat for Charlie Chaplin, Theda Bara, Marlon Brando, and Clark Gable.
 Today, the Holman Ranch is a privately owned winery, with a tasting room and offers a venue for weddings and special events.

+Further up the valley was the Rancho Tularcitos.
+Settlement in the Cachagua area, situated further up the valley, took place in the 1870s and 1890s.
+This period coincided with the recession of the 1890s, which led people from the Salinas Valley to seek new opportunities in Cachagua.
+They migrated to the region and acquired small parcels of land, engaging in subsistence farming to sustain themselves during challenging economic times.

 Geography and ecology

 According to the United States Census Bureau, the Carmel Valley CCD covers a total area of 189.65 sqmi, comprising 189.05 sqmi of land and 0.6 sqmi of water.
 Within the CCD, the Carmel Valley Village lies on the eastern bank of the Carmel River while the community of Robles del Rio is located on the western bank.
 Carmel Valley Road (County Route G16) is the main route through the valley, connecting to California State Route 1 near the City of Carmel to the west.

 The Carmel River drains the area of Carmel Valley.
 Primary ecosystems of the vicinity include California oak woodland, riparian woodland, chaparral, grassland and savanna.
 Dominant oak trees include Quercus agrifolia.
 The locale of Carmel Valley is also the northernmost range of the hybrid oak Quercus x alvordiana.

 The Garland Ranch Regional Park is located at 700 West Carmel Valley Road.
 The Monterey Peninsula Regional Park District (MPRPD) manages the Garland Ranch Regional Park.